Best Mattress For Side Sleepers 2023: A Mattress Designer’s Best Options For Pressure Relief And Cozy Comfort

 I Tested And Reviewed Dozens Of Mattresses For Side Sleepers…Here’s What I Found

 I spent 25 years in the industry as a mattress designer and components expert and I can tell you that sleeping on your side puts the maximum pressure along the entire edge of your body, so pressure relief is super important.
+The best mattress for side sleepers provides cushioned comfort right up top, but has to effectively move weight laterally to the edges of the mattress.

 To create a mattress that performs well for side sleepers, it’s also important to blend components that effectively push weight away from the body to the sides rather than down (pinpoint pressure).